WRF-GC/documentation/docs/source/specialty-simulations.rst

 =============================

 .. warning::
 	Running CO2 and CH4 specialty simulations in WRF-GC is a feature available in WRF-GC 3.0 or later.
-This version of WRF-GC is currently work in progress and not ready for release.
+This is an experimental feature, please send feedback on this feature to Haipeng Lin (hplin at seas.harvard.edu).

 .. warning::
 	Reminder: Do not copy WRF-GC source code directories.
 When moving directories, or starting a different type of simulation, always extract a fresh copy of WRF and WRF-GC (``chem`` directory) source code without copying the old code.
 Once the compile process is finished, that copy of WRF-GC is fixed to the directory path it was compiled in and cannot be easily moved.